Tututuu/Tututuu.github.io/_pages/about.md

 - <a href="../files/cblv.pdf" target="_blank" onclick="gtag('event', 'download', {'event_category': 'PDF', 'event_label': 'CBLV Paper'});">Calculations Behind Lottery Valuations</a>
   <details>
   <summary>Abstract</summary>

-    This paper introduces a novel experimental design tracking subjects’ calculations when valuing lotteries with a calculator.
-Subjects predominantly employ simple functional forms, primarily expected values or linear functions of monetary outcomes.
-The calculations exhibit remarkable within-subject stability alongside substantial between-subject heterogeneity.
-Calculations strongly predict risk attitudes: subjects calculating expected values exhibit near risk-neutrality, while others display extreme unresponsiveness to probability changes and are consistent with Tversky and Kahneman's (1992) fourfold pattern.
-Notably, these calculations also predict subjects’ valuations of deterministic mirrors (Oprea, 2024), as well as the lottery valuations when not provided with a calculator.
-Leveraging the calculation data, I examine the mechanisms behind the observed fourfold pattern and unresponsiveness by: (1) distinguishing implementation costs from misconceptions, finding evidence suggesting each is linked to different subject types, and (2) evaluating probability weighting and cognitive imprecision models against observed calculations.
+    I introduce a novel experimental design tracking subjects' calculations when valuing lotteries.
+Subjects' calculations predominantly fall into three groups: expected values, linear functions of potential monetary outcomes, or expressions that cannot be matched to primitives of the lotteries.
+Across different tasks, the calculations exhibit remarkable within-subject stability alongside substantial between-subject heterogeneity.
+Calculations strongly predict valuations: subjects performing calculations related to the expected values (38.1\%) exhibit near risk-neutrality, while others' (61.9\%) valuations on average display extreme unresponsiveness to probability changes.
+Finally, an analysis by calculation group reveals that distinct theoretical mechanisms drive these behaviors: the adoption of expected-value calculations is explained by a reduction in implementation costs from the provided calculator, while attribute substitution (Kahneman and Frederick, 2002) explains the linear functions of potential monetary outcomes.
   </details>

 ## Works in Progress